 You have the following rights regarding health information we maintain about you:

-Right to Inspect and Copy You have the right to inspect and copy your health information, such as medical and billing records.
+Right to Inspect and Copy You have the right to inspect get a paper or electronic copy of health information, such as medical and billing records.

 - You must submit a Patient Request to Access Medical Records Form to the office which you are requesting records from

 - We may charge a fee for the costs of copying, mailing or other associated supplies